PEOPLEIZE Igbo Dictionary

 Quick Access

-to save, to contest
+to buy; to purchase

-to show
+to send

-to sweep; to sieve
+to walk; to step

 Ziza